wolfmanjm/wolfhbot/README.md

 * [second movement](http://youtu.be/p5AFRTE33c4)
 * [Drawing big circle](http://youtu.be/9L7iuisqjXY)

-Idlers were PLA printed V idlers, but they didn;t seem to be very good with tight spectra, so I made some simple collars that go on both ends of the bearing so the spectra runs on the metal bearing surface, it's much better.
+Idlers were PLA printed V idlers, but they didn't seem to be very good with tight spectra, so I made some simple collars that go on both ends of the bearing so the spectra runs on the metal bearing surface, it's much better.
+Use the idlercollar stl, press fit onto each end of bearing with a vice.

 Still have a little lateral motion in Y direction when X is moving, need to tighten things up.